-- Confirm the location and type of your child's surgery.
-The doctor may mark the site with a special marker.
+- Ask you to confirm the location and type of your child's surgery.
+The surgeon will mark the site with a special marker.

 - Get any needed lab tests for your child.
 Your child may have blood drawn or may be asked to give a urine sample.

 - Answer any of your questions.
 Bring paper and pen to write down notes.